sundelun/Blockchain-solidity/README.md

 # Blockchain-solidity

 This repository is designed to demonstrate a full-stack decentralized application (DApp) that interacts with smart contract functionalities.
 The project show a complete process of a smart contract that enables token deposits and withdraw operations while interact with a backend server and a frontend client.

+### Branch main-v2 is the final version!

 ## Installation
 Clone the repository